Compaq Presario: Compaq Presario 7000 series

 Hardware-wise, processor options ranged from the Pentium III and Pentium 4 for Intel-powered models, and the Athlon for AMD-powered models.
-The 7000 series exclusively featured discrete graphics cards with no onboard options available.
-Discrete graphics card options included the low-end RIVA TNT2 M64 and GeForce 2 MX, and the high-end GeForce 2 GTS and GeForce 3.
-Additionally, it uses a Creative Sound Blaster 128 PCI sound card (based on the Ensoniq AudioPCI ES1373 chip) instead of integrating onboard audio.
+The 7000 series had no options for integrated graphics and onboard audio, instead exclusively featuring discrete graphics cards and sound cards.
+Discrete graphics card options ranged from the low-end RIVA TNT2 M64 and GeForce 2 MX to the high-end GeForce 2 GTS and GeForce 3.
+Sound cards ranged from the Creative Sound Blaster 128 PCI (based on the Ensoniq AudioPCI ES1373 chip) to the Creative Sound Blaster Live!
+Value.
 Like the 5000 series, the specs and features of the 7000 series can also be configured by the user via Compaq's build-to-order program known as "Built For You", which can be found via kiosks in retail stores or on Compaq's website.

 The 7000 series was initially shipped with Windows 98 Second Edition preinstalled upon its introduction in June 2000, and later came with Windows Me preinstalled between August and September 2000.
-Windows 2000 Professional was also offered as an option for select 7000 series models, especially for AMD-powered models.
-Windows XP was not officially preinstalled on the 7000 series due its replacement with a new model in September 2001, however an upgrade offer for Windows XP Home Edition was provided for select models of the 7000 series made between June and September 2001 from that point onwards.
+Windows 2000 Professional was also offered as an option for select 7000 series models beginning in October 2000, specifically the configurable AMD-powered models under Compaq's "Built For You" program.
+Although Windows XP would not be officially preinstalled on the 7000 series near the latter part of its run, an upgrade offer for Windows XP Home Edition was provided for select models of the 7000 series made between June and September 2001 from that point onwards.

-The 7000 series was replaced with the 8000 series on September 24, 2001 after a one-year run, following the latter's introduction that month.
+Compared to the 5000 series, the 7000 series had a lifespan of about one year.
+Consequently, it never received an official update shortly after its replacement with the 8000 series on September 24, 2001, following the latter's introduction that month.